J.P. Crawford Player Props: Mariners vs. Rays

 The Seattle Mariners, including J.P.
-Crawford and his .457 slugging percentage over his past 10 games, battle starting pitcher Shane McClanahan and the Tampa Bay Rays at T-Mobile Park, Friday at 10:10 PM ET.
+Crawford and his .486 slugging percentage over his past 10 games, take on starter Tyler Glasnow and the Tampa Bay Rays at T-Mobile Park, Saturday at 7:15 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Nationals.
+In his last game, he went 1-for-3 with two RBI against the Rays.

 J.P.
 Crawford Game Info & Props vs. the Rays